ojudith/my_blog/content/blog/2020-netlify/2020-how-to-use-netlify-form-in-gatsby.md

 ![mail](mail.JPG)

-That is it guys,  more information about netlify forms  can be found on their [documentation](https://docs.netlify.com)
+That is it everyone,  more information about netlify forms  can be found on their [documentation](https://docs.netlify.com)